esamattis/multip/README.md

 done
 ```

-No that here we cannot use `exec` because we need to keep the script alive
+Note that here we cannot use `exec` because we need to keep the script alive
 for restarts.